"He who dies with the most toys, wins." Anonymous grillmaster

 You're supposed to turn off the propane tank between cooks to prevent expensive leaks and more expensive explosions.
 But many grills don't have easy access to the tanks, and it sure is easy to forget.
 Knob Where You Need It makes it easy to turn off the gas and easy ti remember.
 There are no instructions in the box so you need to go to their website.
 I suggest printing them.
 Installation is easy for most people (I made a dumb mistake).
 Please note: You need to drill a 1/2" hole in your grill.
 Watch the video below to see the installation process. – Greg Rempe

-These are a rip off of the famous French recliner by Lafuma.
+The famous French recliner by Lafuma.
 I own two of them, and, man, are they comfortable.
-This model is cheaper.
-Park it next to the cooler, pour a cold one into your stein, set your Maverick remote temperature monitor on top of the cooler.
+Park it next to the cooler, pour a cold one into your stein, set your remote temperature monitor on top of the cooler, and relaxxxxxx.
+There are cheaper knockoffs, but I haven't tried them yet.

 Bamboo steak markers